CUAHSI/Azure-Hydroservertools/README.md

 - **Caching**: windows azure caching
 - **Data Access ORM**: Entity Framework
 - **Object mapping**: Automapper
-- **Eroor handling**: ELMAH
+- **Error handling**: ELMAH

 Set-up
 ---
-Application requires at least 2 databases.
-One for the usermanagemnt aand one or many ODM 1.1.1 databases.
-They are linked through a xml file mapping users to login information.
+Application require at database for the usermanagement and one or many ODM 1.1.1 databases.
+The Usermanagement database stores the log-in information, the connection to the ODM databses and the associated ODM database for a user (google account).
+Currently only one database can be associated with a user account.
+Admininstration can be done when login in a as an admininstrator (role).
-After a successful authentication with google users can upload timeseries data into the ODM database that is associated with this account.
+After a successful authentication with google snd successful association of the user account with a registered database, the users can upload timeseries data and associated metadata into the ODM database that is associated with this account.
-The

 To Do
 ----
-- Build out user management to enable a user to select multiple databses interactively and add roles.
 - Add additional upload templates to simplify upload.
+- inprove performance for large datasets > 50000 values.
+Currently does not scale well.

 Version
 ------

-1.0
+1.1.2

 Contact
 --------